Do You Get Shorter When You Lose Weight?

 Height Fluctuations

-Throughout the day, your spine compresses and expands as you move, sit, stand, and sleep.
+Throughout the day, your spine may compress and expand as you move, sit, stand, and sleep.
 This can lead to slight changes in height.
-A person may be tallest first thing in the morning after a good night’s sleep and shortest at the end of the day.
+A person may be the tallest first thing in the morning after a good night’s sleep and shortest at the end of the day.

 Dehydration